 swift and splendid river.
 But there are labyrinths of ancient, crooked, winding streets, some crowded and noisy, some silent and grass-grown, all with curious old-world names-Toulouse is still in many ways delightfully mediæval!
-Here. too, are treasures of art and architecture-marvellous carved Renaissance mansions, picturesque bridges; above all. glorious churches--Notre Dame de la Dalbade,1 whose slender red spire rises 300 feet into the air above a sea of roofs; Notre Dame de la Daurade, an old pilgrimage church with a miraculous Madonna, and a host of others.
+Here, too, are treasures of art and architecture-marvellous carved Renaissance mansions, picturesque bridges; above all, glorious churches-Notre Dame de la Dalbade,1 whose slender red spire rises 300 feet into the air above a sea of roofs ; Notre Dame de la Daurade, an old pilgrimage church with a miraculous Madonna, and a host of others.
 But a word must be said about the Eglise du Taur.
-The Church of the Bull is situated in the street of that name-a street fascinating with old book shops and antiquity stores, which leads from the Capitole to St. Sernin.
+The Church of the Bull is situated in the street of that name-a street fascinating with old book shops and antiquity stores, which leads from the Capitôle to St. Sernin.
 The church was built on the spot of the martyrdom of the first Bishop of Toulouse, St. Saturninus (Sernin), who, tradition tells us, was baptized by St. John the Baptist, was an eyewitness of the miracles of our Lord, and who beheld His Crucifixion, His appearances after His Resurrection, and His Ascension.
 St. Sernin came to Toulouse shortly after the day of Pentecost, in company with St. Papoul, after visiting Arles and Nîmes; and the relics of St. Cyriaca, the subject of his first miracle here, who was cured by baptism of leprosy, are still preserved in the Basilica which bears his name.
 After a long and arduous apostolate, illustrious by miracles in the country which twelve centuries later was again to be evangelised by St. Dominic, St. Saturninus fell a victim to the persecution stirred up against the Christians in Toulouse, in which St. Papoul had already laid down his life.
 The Bishop was tied by the feet to the horns of a great bull which was about to be sacrificed, and dragged by the furious animal down the steps of the Capitol, against which his skull was fractured.
-His lifeless body was drawn by the bull through the street still called the Rue du Taur, in architecture.
-This church too is closely connected with St. Dominic, and with another of his most illustrious children.
-For here, in the great Place before the Cathedral, St. Vincent Ferrer preached that celebrated sermon upon the Last Judgment, when the square could not contain his congregation, so that the roofs of the houses were black with men, and breathless hearers hung on his words from every window.
-So deeply did his burning eloquence move the crowding thousands that the air was full of groans and cries of terror and repentance, that men fell senseless with fear upon the stones as this second St. Paul pictured the judgment to come.
+His lifeless body was drawn by the bull through the street still called the Rue du Taur, until, just on the spot where the church now stands, the cord broke, and two women, "more courageous than the men," rescued his relics and gave them secret burial.
+The "Church of the Bull," which was built over his remains, has existed from the first century, though rebuilt more than once.
+The sixth century church, which existed for over 1000 years, must have been well known to St. Dominic.
+Here he who had so burning a thirst for martyrdom must often have prayed on the spot where the martyr bishop who had seen his Lord in the flesh had yielded up his life.